Dannykl/ZemaLive/README.md

 <h4>In addition:</h4>

 Retrofit is used to handle API<br>
-Glide is used to handle images from uri
+Glide is used to handle images from uri<br>
-Reactivex
+Reactive extension for asynchronous <br>